prepare/LiteDrive/README.md

 # LiteDB - A .NET NoSQL Document Store in a single data file

-Same LiteDB features:
+LiteDB is a small, fast and lightweight NoSQL embedded database.

 - Serverless NoSQL Document Store
 - Simple API similar to MongoDB
 - 100% C# code for .NET 3.5 in a single DLL - install from NuGet: `Install-Package LiteDB`
 - Transaction control - ACID
 - Recovery in writing failure (journal mode)
-- Use with POCO class or BsonDocument
+- Store POCO classes or BsonDocument
 - Store files and stream data (like GridFS in MongoDB)
 - Single data file storage (like SQLite)
-- Up to 8 indexes per collection
+- Index document fields for fast search (up to 8 indexes per collection)
 - Open source and free for everyone - including commercial use

 ## How install